ApexDefi/SmokedTokenBurn/README.md

 ### Tokenomics

 There will be a fixed total supply of 1,000,000,000 tokens.
 50% of the supply will be launched in the Uniswap V2 liquidity pool to promote fair launch.
-Remaining 50% will be burned!!!
+Remaining 49% will be burned!!!
+1% will be used for giveaways.

 ### Tax Structure